mhtess/syllogism-paper/models/readme.md

 ## Bayesian Data Analysis models

-These models are intended to be run for long MCMC chains, taking on the order 12 - 72 hours on a CPU.
-These models were run a cluster using an [`sbatch`](https://slurm.schedmd.com/sbatch.html) script.
+These models are intended to be run for long MCMC chains, taking on the order 12 - 72 hours on a CPU depending on the number of iterations.
+These models were run on a computing cluster using an [`sbatch`](https://slurm.schedmd.com/sbatch.html) script.

 In addition to the internal WebPPL package `vennUtils` (found in `node_modules`), these scripts require two external WebPPL packages:
 - [`webppl-csv`](https://github.com/mhtess/webppl-csv): Read and write CSV files
 - [`webppl-sample-writer`](https://github.com/mhtess/webppl-sample-writer): To stream posterior samples to file

+The scripts to run the data analysis models are:
 - `syllogisms-bda.wppl`: Data analysis model for inferring model parameters given cognitive models and syllogistic reasoning data
 - `syllogisms-ais.wppl`: Data analysis model for computing marginal likelihood of data using Annealed Importance Sampling